AttifyOS/AttifyOS/README.md

 ## Downloads

-You can download AttifyOS4 from GitHub [releases](https://github.com/AttifyOS/AttifyOS/releases).
+You can download AttifyOS 4 from GitHub [releases](https://github.com/AttifyOS/AttifyOS/releases).

 ## Installation